-- The dictionary must be a text file with one word in each line.

-- Characters must be UTF-8 encoded.

-- The file must not contain any null characters.

-- Maximum file size is 10 MB.

-- Restrict password reuse
+- The dictionary must be a text file with one word in each line. - Characters must be UTF-8 encoded. - The file must not contain any null characters . - Maximum file size is 10 MB. - Enforce password reuse policy to restrict password reuse